Maserati: Stellantis

-Subsequently, in 2021, FCA merged with the French PSA Group to form Stellantis, reuniting Maserati with Citroën.

-Under Stellantis, a new SUV will be released starting in 2022 alongside the Maserati Levante, the Maserati Grecale, smaller in size than the Levante, which achieves good critical and sales success.
+Subsequently, in 2021, FCA merged with the French PSA Group to form Stellantis, reuniting Maserati with Citroën under the same ownership.
+Under Stellantis, a new SUV will be released starting in 2022 alongside the Levante, the Maserati Grecale, smaller in size than the Levante, which achieves good critical and sales success.
 In 2023, production of the Maserati Ghibli and Maserati Quattroporte was halted, while the new Maserati GranTurismo was released also with the new electric motor called Folgore.

 In 2024, the GranCabrio, an open-top variant based on the GranTurismo, was released, while the production of Maserati Levante was halted.

 However, starting in 2024, uncertainties surrounding the transition from combustion engines to electric ones and in 2025, uncertainties due to the application of tariffs leaded to a weakening of both production and sales for the entire Stellantis group and consequently also for Maserati.

 The inefficiencies of Stellantis's commercial strategy in 2024, which resulted in a drastic loss of both production and sales and consequently market share, led to the resignation of Stellantis CEO Carlos Tavares and a renewal or redefinition of the positions of all the group's corporate managers, and led to a period of great uncertainty within Maserati.
 In 2025, the new Stellantis CEO, Antonio Filosa, supported by Santo Ficili, the CEO of Maserati, relaunched the brand through a commercial policy aimed at building customer loyalty, drawing on the brand's glorious history in races such as the Mille Miglia and in vehicle customization through the Officine Fuoriserie program.

 In 2025, Maserati unveiled at the Goodwood Festival of Speed the Maserati MCPura based on the previous Maserati MC20, but with minor styling changes, including redesigned front and rear fascias and slightly modified driver and passenger seats.
 It is expected to begin production in 2026 and will replace the MC20.
 As for the MC20, the MCPura is also available in the Cielo version, an open-top variant.
 Furthermore, the customization program developed by Officine Fuoriserie also continues for the MCPura.

 Electrification

 On 17 March 2022, chief executive officer Davide Grasso announced that Maserati will produce an electric version of all of its models by 2025.
-CEO also announced the plans to phase out all of its internal combustion engine vehicles by 2030.
+The CEO also announced plans to phase out all of its internal combustion engine vehicles by 2030.
 All Maserati EVs will wear the Folgore name (that means "lightning" in Italian).